 The secret is…

 powdered salt!
-You can make your own with a mortal and pestle (push down and roll the pestle along the side of the mortar until the salt is soft and powdery); or use a spice grinder (leave the lid on for a few minutes to let the dust settle so you’re not breathing in salt dust!)
+You can make your own with a mortar and pestle (push down and roll the pestle along the side of the mortar until the salt is soft and powdery); or use a spice grinder (leave the lid on for a few minutes to let the dust settle so you’re not breathing in salt dust!)

 In your pot, pour in 1 tbsp of oil and add 3 kernels of popping corn.
 Put on the lid and shake once.